Robin-hhc/AI_Response_Classifier/README.md

 This model is directly generated from `lstm_model.ipynb`.
 If you want, you may regenerate the model by running this notebook script with `OVERWRITE_MODEL = True` (preferrably with CUDA installed).

 **STEP 3**: Run Prediction

+> [!NOTE]
+> To run the prediction, CUDA must be installed.
+In our design, the pickle model file can only be deserialized with CUDA.
+It cannot be mapped to a CPU through PyTorch.

 Under the `lstm/` folder, run the notebook script `lstm_prediction.ipynb` for prediction.
 The existing notebook outputs demostrates the prediction of a sentence in the last code-block.
 To predict something else, modify the `text` variable in the last code-block and re-run the notebook file.